jihwan-jeong/academic-website/content/project/cbop/index.md

 ---
-title: Conservative Bayesian Model-Based Value Expansion for Offline Policy Optimization
+title: Conservative Bayesian Model-Based Value Expansion for Offline Policy Optimization (under review)
-summary: An example of using the in-built project page.
+summary: A model-based offline RL algorithm that is able to trade-off the uncertainty of the learned dynamics model with that of the value function through Bayesian posterior estimation, achieving state-of-the-art performance on a variety of D4RL benchmark tasks.
 tags:
   - Offline RL
 date: '2022-10-04T00:00:00Z'